magisteriis/setup-league-client/README.md

 ## Questions

 ### Why is the action referenced using a commit?
-It's the most [secure and stable](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#example-using-versioned-actions) way to reference an action as tags can be moved.
+It's the most [secure and stable][actions-reference-commit] way to reference an action as tags can be moved.

 ### Why isn't the region a secret in the example?
 The region is being output in the action logs.
 I haven't found a good way to sensor it since it's also being output in base64.
 The locale (e.g. en_US) is also being output.